holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/01_git_basics/lesson_plan.md

 ## Essential Questions

-- What are the benefits of version controlling your software
+- What are the benefits of version controlling your software?
 - Why are diffs such a powerful primitive?

 ## Lesson Plan